 Here’s a very interesting letter from Norma Shearer from 1972 to my grandmother, Mitzi Cummings Fielding, which is essentially the most affectionate ‘No’ you’re ever going to read.
-Evidently, Mitzi had contacted Norma – the two would’ve had known each other since the 1920s – hoping she would contribute to her book about her uncle, Louis B. Mayer.
-Of course, her memories and insights, not just as a star in her own right, but as the wife and later widow of Irving Thalberg, would have been so important.
+Reading between the lines, it appears my grandmother had contacted Norma requesting an interview in relation to Mitzi’s book about her uncle, Louis B. Mayer.

-However, as Norma Shearer replies, she was writing her own book:
+However, as Norma Shearer replies, she was actually writing her own book:

 “I, too, am in the midst of writing a book concerning my life and career and all the extraordinary people with whom I have been associated or had the privilege of knowing.